microsoft/playwright/docs/src/mock.md

 ### Modifying a HAR file

 Once you have recorded a HAR file you can modify it by opening the hashed .txt file inside your 'hars' folder and editing the JSON.
 This file should be committed to your source control.
-Anytime you run this test with `update: true` it will update your HAR file with the request from the API.
+Anytime you run this test with `update: 'always'` it will update your HAR file with the request from the API.

 ```json
 [